Time Away From Work

 The University offers resources for faculty and staff who may need time away from work due to a qualifying event.
 Members of our faculty and staff employed under a collective bargaining agreement should refer to their respective agreement for details about bargained leave options.
 Plans for paid time off are offered solely at the discretion of the University to benefits-eligible faculty and staff.
 Other leaves of absence (e.g., military leaves, jury duty and family and medical leave) are subject to federal and state law.

-- All benefitted employees except those covered by the following collective bargaining agreement: AAUP, University of Delaware Chapter.
+- Eligible Employee: any benefitted employee except those covered by the following collective bargaining agreements: AAUP, University of Delaware Chapter; AFSCME, Local 439; AFSCME Local 3472

 Standards and Procedures:

-Through December 31, 2021, the University may provide up to 22 workdays of paid COVID Leave for eligible employees who have tested positive for COVID-19 or have been instructed by a healthcare provider or public health professional to quarantine, isolate or monitor their symptoms.
-An employee who opts to quarantine or isolate absent such instruction must have one or more of the justifiable reasons: (1) exposure to a diagnostic-test confirmed COVID-19 case; or (2) experiencing symptoms of the virus and actively seeking a medical diagnosis.
-Employees may be required to provide written documentation from a health care provider and/or a public health official of the requirement to be absent from work to their immediate supervisor and/or HR Manager/Liaison.
+Through Dec.
+31, 2022, the University may provide up to 22 workdays of paid COVID Leave for eligible employees or care of a dependent who have tested positive for COVID-19 or have been instructed by a healthcare provider or public health professional to quarantine, isolate or monitor their symptoms.
+An eligible employee who opts to quarantine or isolate absent such instruction must have one or more of the justifiable reasons: (1) exposure to a diagnostic-test confirmed COVID-19 case; (2) experiencing symptoms of the virus and actively seeking a medical diagnosis; or (3) a dependent who is COVID-19 positive or with exposure to a diagnostic-test confirmed COVID-19 case.
+Eligible employees may be required to provide written documentation from a health care provider and/or a public health professional of the requirement to be absent from work to their immediate supervisor and/or HR Manager/Liaison.
 COVID Leave must be taken in full day or half-day increments.

 If a dependent’s school has transitioned to remote learning in connection with the monitoring or management of COVID-19, employees may take up to 7 of their 22 COVID Leave days to assist with this transition.
-Employees who request COVID Leave to assist with remote learning must make reasonable efforts to schedule leave so as not to unduly disrupt the operational needs of their unit/department.
-Employees will be required to provide documentation confirming the remote learning status of their dependent’s school to their immediate supervisor and/or HR Manager/Liaison.
+Eligible employees who request COVID Leave to assist with remote learning must make reasonable efforts to schedule leave so as not to unduly disrupt the operational needs of their unit/department.
+Eligible employees will be required to provide documentation confirming the remote learning status of their dependent’s school to their immediate supervisor and/or HR Manager/Liaison.

 Paid Parental Leave